 However, you can find a lot of different types of tools and adaptive devices for opening bottles, including pill bottles, online.
 Just search for a pill bottle opener, and you’ll find plenty of options.
 What works best for you will come down to your own personal preferences.

 Tip 4.
 Use a single pill bottle to hold your daily medications.

-Once I get the whole week’s pills set up in my weekly pillbox, I’m done with preparing medications for the week!
-Then each morning, I pour that day’s pills into an empty pill bottle.
+Once I get the whole week’s pills set up in my weekly pillbox, I’m done preparing medications for the week!
+Then each morning, I pour that day’s pills into an empty bottle.

 The next day I do the same thing with the empty pill bottle, and I only fill up the pillbox once a week.
 This saves time doing it weekly rather than daily since you don’t have to go through the opening and closing of all the pill bottles every single day.

-One way to make sure you’re taking all your prescribed medications at the right time each day is by using a smartphone app specifically for managing medications.
+One way to ensure you take all your prescribed medications at the right time each day is by using a smartphone app specifically for managing medications.

 I personally use an app called Medisafe, which I talk about in detail in my YouTube videos, which you can also check out below.
-I keep the app on my phone’s home screen, so it is always easy to access.
+I keep the app on my phone’s home screen, which is always easy to access.

 More Details About the Medisafe App

 The home screen of Medisafe is split into four sections, and you can customize it however you want.
 You can change the look of the home screen to fit your needs.
 Each section represents morning, afternoon, evening, and night medications.